keybase/book-content/03-files/00-index.md

 ## Privacy
 Only the people you choose to share your files with can read or access them (not even Keybase can).
 You can keep private stuff—financial info, personal photos, your life philosophy—private.

 You can store and share files in public, private, or team folders, each with different privacy features.
-You can add and organize files and folders any way you like inside these folders.

 ### Private folders
 Only you and the people you choose to share with can access files in your private folders.